 The so-called Bullet Points are an essential part of the Amazon product listing.
 They are also called highlights or bullet points.
-In the browser on the desktop, bullet points can be found directly next to the images and below the product variants.
+In the browser on the desktop, bullet points can be found directly next to the images (opens new window), below the product variants and the hazard pictograms (opens new window).
 They are thus often visible after page load ("above-the-fold").

 On mobile, the bullet points only appear much further down on the product page.
 Unfortunately, you can't optimize the mobile view independently of the desktop view.
 Therefore, you have no influence on the positioning.